oncleben31/cookiecutter-homeassistant-custom-component/README.rst

 Creating a project
 ------------------

-Generate a Home Assistant custom component project:
+Generate a Home Assistant custom component project by using the following command and setting the different parameters of the template:

 .. code:: console

    $ cookiecutter gh:oncleben31/cookiecutter-homeassistant-custom-component \
      --checkout="2020.10.30"

 Change to the root directory of your new project, and create a Git repository: